Chapter 40: Enter, Stranger

 Ron's eyes lit up.
 "You did?
 Excellent!"

 Bakura nodded.
 "Yes, good thinking.
-Did you bring enough for everyone?"
+Enough for everyone?"

 Hermione nodded as she dug through the same purse in which she'd been keeping their food.
 "Just enough—Harry said we'd better bring Ron's brothers older brooms too in case something happened to our regular ones.
 We were only able to find three—Oh, here they are."